-Actually we already went, julia, kate, shae and i. we had fun. and of course we ate. and took photos of what we ate of course. …so then i got home with 15 pounds of strawberries. i escorted about a pound of the cutest, easiest looking ones here (more on that shenanigan in the coming days).
+Actually we already went, Julia, Kate, Shae and I. We had fun and of course we ate; took photos of what we ate of course. …so then I got home with 15 pounds of strawberries.
+I escorted about a pound of the cutest, easiest looking ones (more on that shenanigan in the coming days).

 Here let me explain-

-Next day, i also did the trick (still in two batches) of separating the now-condensed berries from the syrup, boiling the syrup quickly to 221 degrees before adding back the berries. and bringing the whole thing back to the boil and cooking until the setting point.
+Next day, I also did the trick (still in two batches) of separating the now-condensed berries from the syrup, boiling the syrup quickly to 221 degrees before adding back the berries; bringing the whole thing back to the boil and cooking until the setting point.

-These things peeps, i have done quite a few times in summers past. and in summers past once those berries were added i had to cook, and cook to get that syrup to set. and if i didn’t want to cook, and cook, because i wanted the bright berryness to remain, then i had a bright tasting strawberry syrup.
+These things peeps, I have done quite a few times in summers past.
+In summers past once those berries were added I had to cook, and cook to get that syrup to set.
+If I didn’t want to cook, and cook, because I wanted the bright berryness to remain, then I had a bright tasting strawberry syrup.

-And tho i haven’t mentioned this one to you before – there’s a staple strawberry preserve in my repertoire, whose flavor-combo we adore, but who each year is riddled with the above.
+And though I haven’t mentioned this one to you before – there’s a staple strawberry preserve in my repertoire, whose flavor-combo we adore, but who each year is riddled with the above.